-No amounts have been written off in the period in respect of amounts due to or from related parties.
-No provisions have been recognised by the Company against amounts due from related parties at the period end date.
+No amounts have been written off in the year ended 31 December 2016 or the period ended 31 December 2015 in respect of amounts due to or from related parties.
+No provisions have been recognised by the Company against amounts due from related parties at the year/period end date.

-No commitments secured or unsecured or guarantees have been entered into with related parties during the period.
+No commitments secured or unsecured or guarantees have been entered into with related parties during the year/period.